wyc/haskell-intro/haskell-intro.md

 # Pattern Matching: In JavaScript

-Here is an example of the same functionality with and without pattern matching in ES6:
+Here is an example of code with and without destructuring syntax in ES6:

 ```javascript
 const user  = {name: "Jones", age: 50,